<< August 2005 >>

 • Stranger in a Strange Land by Robert Heinlen is wonderful sci fi with wonderful real concepts.
 I should give it a third reread now after another so many years has passed, after all, to finally possibly grasp the religious interludes.

-• East of Eden and Grapes of Wrath by John Steinbeck are beautiful, beautiful books. the writing, the imagery, the concepts, the depth, the experiences… truly treasures, these books.
+• East of Eden by John Steinbeck and The Grapes of Wrath are beautiful, beautiful books. the writing, the imagery, the concepts, the depth, the experiences… truly treasures, these books.

 • Ender’s Game series and the Ender’s Shadow series by Card are certainly fun reads, and Ender’s Game was cool on so many levels and the rest in the series weren’t quite as fun but definitely interesting and worth thinking over.
 The writing’s gone disappointingly downhill over the years, but i still like to read them.